 A visit to the Xi'an office of OAE Publishing Inc.

-Executive Director of OAE Publishing Inc. Min Fan, delivering a speech
+A Presentation by Min Fan, Executive Director of OAE Publishing Inc.

-David N. Cooper is Professor of Human Molecular Genetics at Cardiff University.
-His research interests are largely focused upon elucidating the mechanisms of mutagenesis underlying human genetic disease, but also include the study of the genotype-phenotype relationship in various inherited disorders, as well as human evolutionary and population genetics.
+David N. Cooper is a professor of Human Molecular Genetics at Cardiff University.
+His research interests focus mainly upon elucidating the mechanisms of mutagenesis underlying human genetic disease, and also include the study of the genotype-phenotype relationship in various inherited disorders, as well as human evolutionary and population genetics.

-He has published more than 500 papers in the field of human molecular genetics and has authored or edited a number of books including Human Gene Mutation (1993), Human Gene Evolution (1999), Nature Encyclopedia of the Human Genome (2003), Molecular Genetics of Lung Cancer (2005), Handbook of Human Molecular Evolution (2008) and Copy Number Variation and Disease (2009).
+He has published more than 500 papers in the field of human molecular genetics, authored and edited a number of books including Human Gene Mutation (1993), Human Gene Evolution (1999), Nature Encyclopedia of the Human Genome (2003), Molecular Genetics of Lung Cancer (2005), Handbook of Human Molecular Evolution (2008) and Copy Number Variation and Disease (2009).

-He curates the Human Gene Mutation Database (http://www.hgmd.org), a comprehensive database of mutations causing human inherited disease, which is marketed internationally through a commercial partner, Qiagen.
-Professor Cooper is European Editor of Human Genetics and Editor of the Genetics & Disease section of Wiley's Encyclopedia of Life Sciences.
+He has established the Human Gene Mutation Database (http://www.hgmd.org), a comprehensive database of mutations causing human inherited disease, which is marketed internationally through a commercial partner, Qiagen.
+Professor Cooper holds the post of European Editor of Human Genetics and Editor of the Genetics & Disease section of Wiley's Encyclopedia of Life Sciences.
 He is also a member of several Editorial Boards including the Journal of Medical Genetics and Human Mutation as well as Human Genomics.